robinkrens/raflash/README.md

-# Renesas RA flasher
+# Renesas RA flash tool
-Flasher for the built in ROM bootloader for Renesas RA microcontrollers
+Flash tool for the built in ROM bootloader for Renesas RA microcontrollers

 ## Requirements
 - Python >= 3.6